jeanCarloMachado/htmlLimitations/reviews/how-browsers-work.md

 ##Quotes

-This is the main reason why HTML is so popular - it forgives your mistakes and make life easy for the web author.

-Html cannot be parsed easily, not by conventional parsers since it's grammar is not a context free grammar, and not by XML parsers.

 The DOM has an almost one to one relation to the markup.

 The error handling is quite consistent in browsers but amazingly